Considering Breast lift surgery in New Jersey? Mastopexy aka Breast lift can raise the breasts and give you a younger, perkier look.

 This popular cosmetic procedure can lift the breasts to give you a more attractive appearance and boost confidence.
-You also may have breast augmentation at the same time as a breast lift to increase lost volume.
+You also may have breast augmentation at the same time as a lift to increase lost volume.

 The Breast Lift Procedure

-Dr. Smita may recommend a breast lift to raise the breasts because of age, breastfeeding, and other factors.
+Dr. Smita may recommend a lift to raise the breasts because of age, breastfeeding, and other factors.

 Before surgery, Dr. Smita will ask you to stop taking medications that thin the blood, such as aspirin.
 If you smoke, you’ll need to stop about a month before your breast lift.
 Smoking interferes with the healing process and may cause problems with the incisions.

 Undergoing breast lift surgery generally involves these steps:

 - Smita will mark your breasts while you’re standing to determine the degree of lift required.

 - You’ll receive anesthesia to put you to sleep for the duration of the breast lift.

 - She’ll make incisions around the areola.
 It will go down the front of the breast from the areola bottom to the breast crease.
 It also may extend from the sides of the areola.